-We need to let go of feelings if we are to stay mindful all day.
-And to do this we practice mindfulness of feelings.
+We need to let go of feelings if we are to stay mindful all the time.
+To do this, we practice mindfulness of feelings.

 Mindfulness of mind (Citta) is about being mindful of our consciousness.
 This is distinguished from the mind that thinks and feels.

-When we practice mindfulness of mind, we are being mindful of the different mental states, which include emotions and sensations, feelings like drowsiness and so on.
-When we observe these states of mind we come to accept them and be unreactive to them.
+When we practice mindfulness of mind, we are mindful of the different mental states, which include emotions and sensations, feelings like drowsiness, and so on.
+When we observe these states of mind, we come to accept them and be unreactive to them.

 If there is one thing we identify as the “self” it is the mind.
 Our thoughts and feelings are more “us” than anything else.
-And for this reason, we are arguably more likely to become mindless because of a state of mind that because of anything else.
+For this reason, mental states are the leading cause of mindlessness.

 How often have you found yourself thinking one bad thought after another?
-Have you ever felt as though you were drowning in your emotions?
-As so you just want all that mental noise to stop?
+Have you ever felt as though you were drowning in your emotions, as though you just want all that mental noise to stop?

-The best way to make it stop is by practicing mindfulness of mind.
-By being consciously aware of our thoughts and emotions we can dissociate from them and be less effected by them.
+The best way to make it stop is by practising mindfulness of mind.
+By being consciously aware of our thoughts and emotions, we can dissociate from them and be less affected by them.
 This helps us to let thoughts subside and to return to mindfulness.

 Mindfulness of Dharma is essentially mindfulness of the way things are.
 Here we become aware of impermanence, of selflessness, and of mental objects.